The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 Thanksgiving week (retail surge)

-While our regular restaurant sales may be slow during Thanksgiving, retailers experience a surge.
+While regular restaurant sales may be slow during Thanksgiving, retailers experience a surge.

 We have a FedEx distribution center, Walmart, and other retailers close to us.
-They will order big for their team around Thanksgiving week because they're overworking their people during the holiday rush and want to show appreciation.
+They order big for their teams around Thanksgiving week because they're overworking people during the holiday rush.

 May (graduation season)